civican/legisinfo/42-1/bills/C-76/bill_text.md

 ### Section 505

-  **(1)** If a third party that is a group commits an offence under **paragraph 495(1)(a.2) or 495(5)(a.1) or** section **495.21**, 495.3, 496 or 496.1, the person who is responsible for the group or its financial agent commits the offence if the person or financial agent authorized, consented to or participated in the act or omission that constitutes the offence.
+  **(1)** If a third party that is a group commits an offence under paragraph 495(1)(a.2) or 495(5)(a.1) or section 495.21, 495.3, 496 or 496.1, the person who is responsible for the group or its financial agent commits the offence if the person or financial agent authorized, consented to or participated in the act or omission that constitutes the offence.

-  **(2)** For the purpose of a prosecution brought against a third party under **paragraph 495(1)(a.2) or 495(5)(a.1) or** section **495.21**, 495.3, 496 or 496.1, the third party is deemed to be a person and any act or omission of the person who signed the application for registration in respect of the third party — or, in the absence of an application, the person who would have signed it — or the third party's financial agent, within the scope of that person's or financial agent's authority, is deemed to be an act or omission of the third party.
+  **(2)** For the purpose of a prosecution brought against a third party under paragraph 495(1)(a.2) or 495(5)(a.1) or section 495.21, 495.3, 496 or 496.1, the third party is deemed to be a person and any act or omission of the person who signed the application for registration in respect of the third party — or, in the absence of an application, the person who would have signed it — or the third party's financial agent, within the scope of that person's or financial agent's authority, is deemed to be an act or omission of the third party.

   **(3)** If a third party that is a group or corporation commits an offence under paragraph 495.3(1)(d) or 496(1)(c), the third party is liable on conviction to a fine of not more than $50,000 instead of the punishment set out in subsection 500(1).